Leadership

 Get started with a Free Trial to see how effective & engaging our platform is.
 You'll get the full Bonusly experience like any paid user would.
 Invite teammates, & start recognizing & rewarding today!

 Another budget season is upon us, a time when we reflect on the year in review and put virtual pen to paper for the year ahead.
-As we approach 2024, we must consider the most critical asset every company has: its people.
-It’s time to prioritize "human-centric budgeting."
+As we approach 2025, we must consider the most critical asset every company has: its people.
+It’s time to prioritize what we call human-centric budgeting.

-We sat down with Bonusly’s COO, Charles Hough, and CFO, Radhika Samant, to understand the importance of human-centric budgeting.
+We sat down with Bonusly’s CEO, Charles Hough, and COO, Radhika Samant, to understand the importance of human-centric budgeting.

 As Radhika Samant put it: